setheon/seth.nz/content/photography/_index.md

 **Welcome to my photography portfolio!** With a journey in photography that began in 2017, I've witnessed the powerful resonance of imagery, with some of my work garnering an incredible 900k views worldwide.

-**Photography has always held a special allure for me,** capturing light through the lens in both digital and analogue realms.
-I approach photography with an open mind, embracing various genres like Abstract, Architectural, and Portraiture to express my creative vision.

-**Immerse yourself in my portfolio,** where you will discover a diverse collection of images that span different genres and showcase the rich tapestry of the human experience.
-Thank you for visiting, and I hope my photography leaves a lasting impression.

-<strong> Showcased below is my personally curated work, <br>
+<strong> Showcased below is my personally curated work. <br>
-If you are interested in purchasing my work or requesting commissions please
+If you are interested in collaborations or wish to request a commission please
 <a style="color: #7EC2E6;" href="https://seth.nz/contact">Contact Me</a> </strong>